For special assessments over 5% (other than emergency special assessments

 If the assessment is approved, proper notice

-must be given before it can be implemented.
+must be given before the assessment can be levied.

 : Associations needing legal assistance can contact us